TheHive-Project/CortexDocs/api/api-guide.md

 curl -H 'Authorization: Bearer **API_KEY**' 'https://CORTEX_APP_URL:9001/api/organization/ORG_ID/user'
 ```

-and should return a list of [Users](user-model).
+and should return a list of [users](#user-model).

-If one wants to filter/search for some users (sctive ones for example), there is a search API to use as below:
+If one wants to filter/search for some users (active ones for example), there is a search API to use as below:

 ```bash
 curl -XPOST -H 'Authorization: Bearer **API_KEY**' -H 'Content-Type: application/json' 'https://CORTEX_APP_URL:9001/api/organization/ORG_ID/user/_search' -d '{